bodo-ai/Bodo/docs/docs/quick_start/quickstart_platform_sdk.md

 # Bodo Platform SDK Quick Start {#quickstart-platform-sdk}

-This quickstart guide will walk you through the process of running a Job on Bodo platform using Bodo Platform SDK, installed on your local machine.
+This quickstart guide will walk you through running a job on the Bodo Platform using the Bodo Platform SDK installed on your local machine.

 ## Getting Started